6 Regulatory Limits

 where mA, bA, mC, and bC are numerical parameters specific to each substance, and CF is the conversion factor for acute vs. chronic criteria.

-These values are graphically displayed in the following chapters not juxtaposed against static horizontal lines, but instead they are highlighted by shape or color when the calculated threshold is exceeded.
+These values are graphically displayed in the following chapters not juxtaposed against static horizontal lines, but instead they are highlighted by shape or color when the calculated threshold is exceeded; specific that sampling event’s hardness conditions.
+See figure X for an example

 6.2 Hydrocarbons